 Why Metadata Matters So Much

-20190118-gbudman-broll-01-lv-0001.mp4, which strings together a shoot date, subject, camera number, clip number, and more.
-Structured file naming is not a bad practice, but it doesn’t scale easily to larger teams of contributors and creators.
+Metadata matters because it is essentially the biggest difference between organizing content in an asset manager and just chucking it in a folder somewhere.
+Sure, there are ways to organize files without metadata, but it usually results in letter salad file names like 20190118-gbudman-broll-01-lv-0001.mp4, which strings together a shoot date, subject, camera number, clip number, and who knows what else.
+Structured file naming might be a “good enough for government work” fix, but it doesn’t scale easily to larger teams of contributors and creators.
 And metadata is not used only to search for assets, it can be fed into other workflow applications integrated with the asset manager for use there.

 Workflow Integration and Archive Support

-More robust DAMs and MAMs go beyond the basic capabilities and offer a range of advanced features that simplify or otherwise support the creation process, also known as the workflow.
-These can include features for editorial review, automated metadata extraction (e.g. transcription or facial recognition), multilingual support, automated transcode, and much, much more.
+Whether you’re using a DAM system or a MAM system, the more robust it is in terms of features, the more efficient it is going to make your workflow.
+These are the features that simplify every step of the process including features for editorial review, automated metadata extraction (e.g., transcription or facial recognition), multilingual support, automated transcode, and much more.
 This is where different asset management solutions diverge the most and show their customization for a particular type of workflow or industry.

-Regardless of whether you need all the bells and whistles in your asset manager, as your content library grows it will need storage management features, starting with archive.
 Archiving completed projects and assets that are infrequently used can conserve disk space on your server by moving them off to less expensive storage, such as cloud storage or digital tape.
-In particular, images and video are huge storage hogs, and the higher the resolution, the more storage capacity they consume.
+Images and video are infamous for hogging storage, a reputation which has only become more pronounced as resolution has increased, making these files balloon in size.
 Regular archiving can keep costs down and keep you from having to upgrade your expensive storage server every year.

-Asset managers with built-in archiving make moving content into and out of an archive seamless and straightforward.
-For most asset managers, assets can be archived directly from the graphical interface.
-After archive, the thumbnails or proxies of the archived assets continue to appear as before, with a visual indication that they’re archived on secondary storage.
+While there are a slew of different features that vary between asset managers, integrated automatic archiving might be one of the most important to look for.
+Asset managers with this feature will let you access these files from the graphical interface just like any other file in its system.
+After archiving, the thumbnails or proxies of the archived assets continue to appear as before, with a visual indication that they have been archived (like a graphic callout on the thumbnail—think of the notification widget letting you know you have an email).
 Users can retrieve the asset as before, albeit with some time delay that depends on the archive storage and network connection chosen.

-A good asset manager will offer multiple choices for archive storage, from cloud storage to LTO tape to inexpensive disk, and from different vendors.
+A good asset manager will offer multiple choices for archive storage—from cloud storage, to LTO tape, to inexpensive disk—and from different vendors.
 An excellent one will let you automatically make multiple copies to different archive storage for added data protection.

 More advanced systems offer additional tools for automated metadata extraction.
 For example, some will use facial recognition to automatically identify actors or public figures.

-There is also metadata related to how, where, and how many times the asset has been used and what kinds of edits have been made from the original.
+You can even add metadata that shows where that asset has been used, how many times it has been used, and what sorts of edits have been made to it.
 There’s no end to what you can describe and categorize with metadata.
 Defining it for a content library of any reasonable size can be a major undertaking.

 Modern MAM solutions integrate cloud storage throughout the workflow, and not just for archive, but also for creating content through proxy editing.
-In proxy editing, video editors work using a lower-resolution of the video stored locally, then those edits are applied later to the full-resolution version stored in the cloud when the final cut is rendered.
+Proxy editing gives editors a greater amount of flexibility by letting them work on a lower-resolution copy of the video stored locally.
+When the final cut is rendered, those edits will be applied to the full-resolution version stored in the cloud.

-To sum up, the longer explanation for DAM vs MAM is that MAMs focus on video production, with better MAMs offering all the integrations needed for complex video workflows.
-And because video workflows are as varied as they are complex, MAMs often fall into specific niches within the industry: news, sports, post-production, film production, etc. The size of the organization or team matters, too.
-To stay within their budget, a small post house may select a MAM with fewer of the advanced features that may be basic requirements for a larger multinational post-production facility.
+To sum up, the longer explanation for DAM vs. MAM is that MAM focuses on video production, with better MAM systems offering all the integrations needed for complex video workflows.
+And because specific niches within the industry have wildly different needs and workflows, you’ll find MAM systems that are tailored specifically for sports, film, news, and more.
+The size of the organization or team matters, too.
+To stay within budget, a small postproduction house might want to choose a more affordable MAM system that lacks some of the more advanced features they wouldn’t need anyway.

-That’s why there are so many MAMs on the market, and why choosing one can be a daunting task with a long evaluation process.
-And it’s why migrating from one asset manager to another is more common than you’d think.
-Pro tip: working with a trusted system integrator that serves your industry niche can save you a lot of heartache and money in the long run.
+Pro tip: Working with a trusted system integrator that serves your industry niche can save you a lot of heartache and money in the long run.

-Finally, keep in mind that for legacy reasons, sometimes what’s marketed as a DAM will have all the video capabilities you’d expect from a MAM.
-So don’t let the name throw you off.
-Instead, look for an asset manager that fits your workflow with the features and integrated tools you need today, while also providing the flexibility you need as your business changes in the future.
+It’s worth noting that, for legacy reasons, sometimes what’s marketed as a DAM system will have all the video capabilities you’d expect from a MAM system.
+So, don’t let the name throw you off.
+Whether it’s billed as MAM or DAM, look for a solution that fits your workflow with the features and integrated tools you need today, while also providing the flexibility you need as your business changes in the future.